-In 2012, the Company entered into a note agreement in connection with its lease agreement for our Richmond, California facility.
-The note, for an aggregate principal of \$200, with an interest rate of 7%, minimum monthly payments of \$4, and a May 31, 2017, maturity, was used to fund leasehold improvements.
-In addition, the Company has a long-term capital lease obligation of \$11 (see Note 7, Operating and Capital Leases).
+In 2012, the Company entered into a note agreement in connection with the lease for its Richmond, California facility.
+The note, for an aggregate principal of \$200, with an interest rate of 7%, minimum monthly payments of \$4, and a May 31, 2017 maturity, was used to fund leasehold improvements.
+This note is classified as a component of Capital lease obligation on the balance sheet.
+Commencing in August 2015, the Company entered into a long-term Capital lease obligation for equipment.
+The aggregate principal of the lease is \$166, with an interest rate of 4.7%, minimum monthly payments of \$3 and matures on July 1, 2020.
+The total capital lease obligation, including a nominal capital lease for equipment, was \$169 and \$13 as of September 30, 2015, and December 31, 2014, respectively.

-Future obligations under these debt instruments as of June 30, 2015 are as follows:
+Future obligations as of September 30, 2015 are as follows: